 Thank you for registering for the 9th DIG conference!
-In this email you will find further instructions regarding our upcoming virtual conference.
+In this page you will find instructions regarding our upcoming virtual conference.

-– For talks: you need to upload your 15-minutes video presentation in mp4 as well as a separate .pdf file (1-3 slides) to pitch your presentation live during the conference.
+– For talks: you need to upload your 15-minutes pre-recorded presentation in .mp4, as well as a separate .pdf file (1-3 slides) to pitch your presentation live during the conference.

 – For posters: you need to upload your poster in .pdf (format A0).

 The deadline for uploading talks (video and slides for pitch) and posters is the 7th of May.

 The talks and posters will be available in Google Classroom from the 12th of May until the end of the conference through a link that will be sent to all the participants.
 Remember that we will only be able to see your presentation/poster if it is uploaded beforehand.
 On the days of the conference, we will only have the presentation pitch to remind everyone what your talk/poster is about.